Recep Niyaz

-Recep Niyaz (/tr/; born 2 August 1995) is a Turkish professional footballer who plays as an attacking midfielder for Süper Lig club Eyüpspor.
+Recep Niyaz (/tr/; born 2 August 1995) is a Turkish professional footballer who plays as an attacking midfielder for TFF 1.
+Lig club Esenler Erokspor.

 Club career

 Recep Niyaz started his career at youth division of Denizlispor in 2005, where he played until 2010.
 Niyaz joined Fenerbahçe subsequent to scouting outputs of Rıdvan Dilmen in 2010.
 He signed his first professional contract with Fenerbahçe on 16 June 2010.
 He began playing with the Fenerbahçe A2 squad.
 He has scored nine goals in 14 appearances in the A2 League.
 Recep Niyaz earned his first senior team call-up under Aykut Kocaman and made his professional debut against Manisaspor on 16 January 2012, coming on as a substitution for Henri Bienvenu in the 79th minute.
 His first professional goal was against Göztepe at the 88th minute at Turkish Cup in Fifth round on 12 December 2012.

 On 18 July 2018, Niyaz returned Denizlispor on a 3-year-long contract.
 On 21 May 2021, Niyaz terminated his contract with Denizlispor, activating the pertinent clause in return of his outstanding receivables.